HBRS-MAAS/ws18-project-right-brothers/docs/visualization.md

 ### Approaches :
 * Following are the proposals for the visualization agent for the Bakery eco-system.
     * **Approach 1:**
+        * Sniffer is a tool provide by tilab for tracking messages being communicated between different agents in a Jade Environment.
+        * For more details refer the following link ([tilab](http://jade.tilab.com/documentation/tutorials-guides/sniffer/introduction/))

+    * **Approach 2:**
         * All Agents are represented using Rectangles.
         * When ever an Agent is spawned, a new Rectangle is added to the canvas/window/console.
         * The color of the rectangle represents the state the agent is in.